CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 draft: true
 ---

-## Executive Summary

-Cumulus Networks, with the potent combination of the Cumulus Linux network operating system and the Cumulus NetQ real-time visibility and telemetry platform, brings the proven success of open and disaggregated networking from the data center into campus networks.
-The Cumulus Networks vision of open standards driving open networking hardware with software disaggregation creates powerful opportunities to significantly reduce both CapEx and OpEx and streamline network operations.
+NVIDIA, with the potent combination of the Cumulus Linux network operating system and the Cumulus NetQ real-time visibility and telemetry platform, brings the proven success of open and disaggregated networking from the data center into campus networks.
+The NVIDIA vision of open standards driving open networking hardware with software disaggregation creates powerful opportunities to significantly reduce both CapEx and OpEx and streamline network operations.

 This guide walks a network architect or administrator through the various technology options, design considerations and recommended choices for building a highly available modern campus network.